sajjadGG/book-python/oop/hash.rst

 * ``set()`` elements has to be hashable
 * ``dict()`` keys has to be hashable
 * Used to quickly compare dictionary keys during a dictionary lookup
+* Since Python 3.11: siphash13 is added as a new internal hashing algorithms.
+It has similar security properties as siphash24 but it is slightly faster for long inputs. str, bytes, and some other types now use it as default algorithm for hash() [#py311releasenotes]_

 .. code-block:: python